-With everything New York City has to offer, most visitors and even locals never really venture outside the city.
+With everything New York City offers, most visitors and locals never really venture outside the city.

 Thanks to the many transportation options available, planning a day trip from the city is a super easy feat, making day-tripping away from the Big Apple an absolute breeze.

 From spooky towns filled with legends to verdant state parks and picture-perfect historic villages, here are some of the best day trips from New York City you’ve got to start planning right away!

 9 Incredible Day Trips from New York City